-\paragraph*{Low selection pressure, high entropy} Closer examination of the parameter scan in figure~\ref{fig:phase-diagram} reveals that the transition between the different phases are qualitatively different.
+Closer examination of the parameter scan in figure~\ref{fig:phaseDiagram} reveals that the transition between the different phases are qualitatively different.
 For low selection pressure (left side of the figure), there is a smooth transition between `low mean payoff' when the cooperation benefit is low, to `high mean payoff' when the cooperation benefit is high.
 For intermediate cooperation benefits, we find very noisy stationary distributions in which patches of all possible strategies coexist.
 These high-entropy distributions are easy to understand.
 Because of the very low selection pressure the boundaries between strategy patches perform a random walk almost without a drift.
-When $w=0$ dynamics are equivalent to a classical voter-model\cite{cox1986diffusive,dornic2001critical} with four opinions.
+When $w=0$ dynamics are equivalent to a classical voter-model \cite{cox1986diffusive,dornic2001critical} with four opinions.

-The sharp phase transitions observed at higher selection pressures ($w\gtrsim 0.03$) are more intriguing because 1: the sharp transitions indicate that relatively small changes in the environment can have dramatic effects on the social structure, and 2: this is where we see symmetry-breaking.
+The sharp phase transitions observed at higher selection pressures ($w\gtrsim 0.03$) are more intriguing because 1: The sharp transitions indicate that relatively small changes in the environment can have dramatic effects on the social structure, and 2: The sharp transitions separate the regions dominated by discriminating strategies.

-\paragraph*{Breaking symmetry} The most intriguing finding in this new model, is the symmetry breaking phase transition in which full cooperation is outcompeted by a strategy of selectively cooperating with agents carrying one of the badges but not with those carrying the other badge.
-Surprisingly, we find that, as long as the cooperation benefit is high (higher than a few time the average connectivity), symmetry breaking is controlled by the selection pressure, and full cooperation cannot be restored no matter how much the cooperation benefit is increased.
-To get a better understanding of this, we have performed a detailed study of a simple scenario.
+The most intriguing finding in this new model, is the symmetry breaking phase transition in which full cooperation is ousted by a strategy of selectively cooperating with agents carrying one of the labels but not with those carrying the other label.
+Surprisingly, we find that, as long as the cooperation benefit is high (somewhat higher than the average connectivity), transition-point is determined almost solely by the selection pressure.
+In fact it seems that for selection pressures above a certain threshold, full cooperation cannot be restored no matter how much the cooperation benefit is increased.
+To get a better understanding of this, we have performed a detailed study of a simplified scenario.